 6. Think Remote Learning Resources

 Given the uncertainty around COVID-19, educators should plan on virtual teaching as a necessary option for the fall term.
 Without the right remote learning resources, it will be difficult to maintain high educational standards whether it’s by remote classrooms or using a hybrid learning model.
 There are pros and cons to these techniques.
 You need to be prepared to reap the benefits of the upside and minimize the downsides of the new normal education.
-The right remote learning resources technology can help you achieve this.
+The right remote learning resources and technology can help you achieve this.

-The ideal solution for educators is a hybrid one that combines classroom management with the enhanced video conferencing capabilities.
+The ideal solution for educators is a hybrid one that combines classroom management with enhanced video conferencing capabilities.